Polishchyk/yii2_advanced_nginx_config/README.md

-# yii2_advanced_nginx_config
+# yii2 advanced vhost nginx config
-Yii 2 Advanced Application.
-Configuration of nginx for the frontend on the main domain, and the backend on the subdomain
+Configuration of vhost nginx for the frontend on the main domain, and the backend on the subdomain